owncast/owncast/README.md

 1. Ensure you have the gcc compiler configured.
 1. Install the [Go toolchain](https://golang.org/dl/).
 1. Clone the repo. `git clone https://github.com/owncast/owncast`
-1. `go run main.go pkged.go` will run from source.
+1. `go run main.go` will run from source.
 1. Point your [broadcasting software](https://owncast.online/docs/broadcasting/) at your new server and start streaming.

 There is also a supplied `Dockerfile` so you can spin it up from source with little effort.
 [Read more about running from source](https://owncast.online/docs/building/).